 The result?
 If a city is only as strong as its people, then we all suffer.
 We miss out on her contribution as an active member of our community, and feel the burden of the cost of her care as a compounding weight to our society.

 No society has ever prospered when its people are divided between deep poverty and excessive wealth.
 It’s a reality the keeps Cleveland from being truly great.

-The mission of the Hunger Network of Greater Cleveland is to reduce hunger in our community by providing food and linkages to other vital services for hungry people, especially children and families, by actively participating in a coordinated response to people in need.
+The mission of the Hunger Network of Greater Cleveland is to reduce hunger and enhance nutrition in our community by providing food and other health related vital services to individuals and families by actively and effectively participating in a coordinated response to people in need.